In principle, you need to pay customs duties and Swiss VAT on any product you order from abroad.

 Customs fees can vary widely.
 In Switzerland, the recipient of a package needs to pay the following fees:

-VAT on the value of the goods ordered (including shipping costs)
+VAT on the value of the goods ordered (including shipping costs and customs duties)

 Customs duties on the gross weight